ENTS Summer Internships

 - Two letters of recommendations are required for internship proposals.

 - If you are applying for a research assistantship, you must submit a letter from the faculty member you will be working with, describing the research project and what the research assistant will be doing.
 No other letter of recommendation is required.

-Printed applications, including faculty letters of recommendation, are due to Tami Little by February 13, 2015.
+Printed applications, including faculty letters of recommendation, are due to the ENTS administrative assistant by February 17, 2017.
 Click on the link on the right side of this page to download a Summer Internship Application form.

 - Be entrepreneurial!